Skip to content

 If failure is not modelled, silence is the default.

-This post documents a real automation failure mode.
+Standardized Solution: To see how we architect systems to survive these silent failures, read the Designing for Failure case study.
 Similar failures often appear under labels such as silent automation failures and quota exhaustion.